m-reza-rahman/jakartaee-azure/paas/README.md

 * In the portal, go to 'All resources'.
 Find and click on javaee-cafe.
 * Go to the Deployment Center.
 Select FTP -> Dashboard -> User Credentials.
 Enter wildfly as the username.
 Enter Secret12345! as the password.
 Click 'Save Credentials'.
 * Go to the Overview panel.
 Note down the FTP access information.
 Connect with your favorite FTP client.
 * Go to where this application is on your local machine.
 Got to the paas directory.
-Via FTP, upload the JDBC driver to the /home/site/deployments/tools/ directory in binary mode.
-The upload the jboss_cli_commands.cli and postgresql-module.xml files in text mode to the /home/site/deployments/tools/ directory.
-Finally, upload the startup.sh file in text mode to the /home directory.
+Via FTP, upload the JDBC driver to the /home/site/deployments/tools/ directory *in binary mode*.
+The upload the jboss_cli_commands.cli and postgresql-module.xml files *in text mode* to the /home/site/deployments/tools/ directory.
+Finally, upload the startup.sh file *in text mode* to the /home directory.
 * Go back to the Overview panel for javaee-cafe and hit restart.

 https://javaee-cafe.azurewebsites.net